We have other articles related to how products are handled in Ordoro. See below.

-- When Ordoro determines your inventory, we consider what you have on your shelves (Physical On Hand) and how many you need to ship (Committed).
+2. When Ordoro determines your inventory, we consider what you have on your shelves (Physical On Hand) and the number of items on unshipped orders in Awaiting Fulfillment status (Committed).

-- Ordoro sends the difference between these two values (Available) to your sales channels.
+3. Ordoro sends the difference between these two values (Available On Hand) to your sales channels.

-- Physical On Hand is reduced once an order is marked as shipped (either with a shipping label or tracking number).
+1. Physical On Hand is reduced once an order is marked as shipped (either with a shipping label, manually added tracking number, or marking the order shipped).

 Inventory calculation example